Ayehu/custom-activities/Docker/DockerDeleteContainer/README.md

 ## DockerDeleteContainer - Delete a stopped container.

-Remark - To be able to access remotely your docker server, folow this [tutorial](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd) to setup.
+Remark - To be able to access remotely your docker server, follow this [tutorial](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd) to setup.
 ### ATTENTION!!
 This configuration must open up your docker app to anyone.
 So, ensure that you setup the remote machine firewall to allow only ayehu client to have access.